JimLynchCodes/FromTheFlashDays/README.md

 This is basically a fork off of the avatar chat project for the electroserver backend.
 Electroserver has since been bought out and privatised, but I keep this code around because it's a nice, clean example of a socket connection with a room of users.
 This project includes both the client side as3 code and the server side java code.

 ### Defend Your Castle
+This was a mobile clone of the desktop "defend your castle" game.
+It was built in Adobe Air and featured animated cahracters built with the DragonBones plugin.

 ### Electroserver Fun